zmitserbio/BI_toolkit/README.md

 run_beginner_bioinf_tools('LalKekKe', 'AwYLalKe', 'lalkekFM', 2, False, toolbox = 'proteins', options = 'similarity') # {'AwYLalKe': 0.25, 'lalkekFM': 0.5}
 run_beginner_bioinf_tools('LalKekKe', 'AwYLalKe', 'lalkekFM', 1, True, toolbox = 'proteins', options = 'similarity') # {'AwYLalKe': 25.0, 'lalkekFM': 50.0}
 ```
 > Equal length requirement results from the fact that sequences of non-equal length cannot be compared unambiguously.
 For instance, what is the percentage of similarity between KEK and KEKE: 100%, when we compare them 'head-to-head', or 0%, when we compare 'tail-to-tail'?
 What about LALKEKFM and ALKEKF?
-This option expects sequences already alligned.
+This option expects sequences to already be alligned.
 If that is not the case for your data, we suggest using other programs.
 Alternatively, 'find_pattern' can potentially be modified to find 'imprecise' matches, which in turn can be built upon to create a proper allignment tool.
 However, such task goes far beyond the scope of this program's intended capabilities.

 ### 'length'
 > 'length' option calculates the length of protein sequence(s) (equal to the number of amino acids in them).